iyegoroff/use-backlash/README.md

 // State can be anything,
 type State = number

-// but an Action is always a union of tuples, where the first element
+// but an Action is always a record of tuples, where the key
-// is the name of an action and should be a string. type Action = [tag: 'inc'] | [tag: 'dec']
+// is the name of an action and value is a list of arguments. type Action = {
+  inc: []
+  dec: []
+}

 // init function has no arguments and just
 // returns initial state wrapped in array.